New reporting requirements

 The government define four types within this, which are:

-- Secondary packaging that houses or displays multiple individual units (e.g. an SRP tray).
+- Secondary packaging: packaging that houses or displays multiple individual units (e.g., an SRP tray).

-- Tertiary packaging that transports multiple items (e.g. pallets, shipping containers).
+- Tertiary packaging: packaging that transports numerous items (e.g., pallets, shipping containers).

-- eCommerce or shipping packaging delivered directly to consumers (e.g. boxes, jiffy bags, poly mailers etc.)
+- eCommerce or shipping packaging: packaging that is delivered directly to consumers (e.g., boxes, jiffy bags, poly mailers, etc.)

 Primary packaging